Alessandro Fei (painter)

-Alessandro Fei (1543–1592) was an Italian painter active in Florence, working in a Mannerist style.
-He was also called il Barbiere (the Barber).
 He participated in the Vasari-directed decoration of the Studiolo of Francesco I with an oval canvas relating a Goldsmith Shop story.
 He also painted an altarpiece on the Flagellation of Christ for the Basilica church of Santa Croce in Florence.

 Trained under Ridolfo del Ghirlandaio.
 Piero Francia, and under Tommaso Manzuoli, better known as Maso da San Friano, Fei became a member of the Accademia dell’Arte e del Disegno in Florence in 1563 and was a trusted assistant of Giorgio Vasari up until 1574.
-The artist spent most of his career in Florence, except for a trip to Rome at the side of the Aretine painter to decorate the Vatican chapels of Pope Pius VI.
+During the late 1570s, Fei was also involved in the decoration of the chapel of Francesco I de’ Medici, another important commission linked to the Medici court.
+Additionally, Fei's works extended to the Vatican, where he participated in the decoration of the Sistine Chapel under the supervision of Giorgio Vasari.
+His works, although often smaller in scale, played a role in the larger efforts to enrich the religious and political significance of these spaces.